 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or fair values of financial instruments.
 Interest rate risk arises when the Plan invests in interest-bearing financial assets.
-The Plan is exposed to the risk that the value of such financial assets will fluctuate due to changes in the prevailing levels of market interest rates.
-The Plan's exposure to interest rate risk is concentrated in its investments in pooled bond and fixed income funds.
-To manage the Plan's interest rate risk, appropriate guidelines on the weighting and duration for fixed income investments are set by the Board of Managers and monitored by the investment managers on a quarterly basis.
-As at December 31, 2016, if the prevailing interest rates were raised or lowered by 100 basis points, with all other factors held constant, net assets would likely have decreased or increased, respectively, by approximately \$1,169,000 (2015 - \$2,108,000).
+The DBPP is exposed to the risk that the value of such financial assets will fluctuate due to changes in the prevailing levels of market interest rates.
+The DBPP's exposure to interest rate risk is concentrated in its investments in pooled bond and fixed income funds.
+To manage the DBPP's interest rate risk, appropriate guidelines on the weighting and duration for fixed income investments are set by the Board of Directors and monitored by the investment managers on a quarterly basis.
+As at December 31, 2017, DBPP did not hold any investments that would result in interest rate risk to the Plan.
+At December 31, 2016, if the prevailing interest rates were raised or lowered by 100 basis points, with all other factors held constant, net assets at December 31, 2016 would likely have decreased or increased, respectively, by approximately \$1,169,000.